310mc/https-310mc.github.io-tl/source/_posts/motor_show/epilogue.md

 {% bubble Chiaki %}
 <th>(Heheh… I feel incredibly relieved.
 Even just a bit of distance from you all made it hard for me to see how you were doing, but…)</th>

-<th>(I can see clearly now— all along, you’ve grown up to be so incredible.
+<th>(I can see clearly now — all along, you’ve grown up to be so incredible.
 I should’ve been well aware of that already, but I still couldn’t shake off the image I had of you guys when we first met…)</th>

 <th>(I need to reflect on myself more than ever… I looked down on you guys in the end.)</th>

-<th>(You’re no longer babies who’re helpless on your own— You’ve become splendid adults.)</th>
+<th>(You’re no longer babies who’re helpless on your own — You’ve become splendid adults.)</th>
 {% endbubble %}

 {% bubble Midori angry %}